rilwan99/angstrom/contracts/docs/BigPicture.md

 the _economic security assumption_ and _sufficiently staked assumption_ is maintained over time.
 Furthermore is will trustlessly verify that `pullFee` is only ever called for unclaimed amounts that have been committed to for later claiming via the fee summary events.
 - **Integrity of state dependencies:** Running off-chain the nodes of the Angstrom network expect to be tightly coupled with builders meaning roughly it can expect that *most of the time* the way it sees the chain will be the state when a bundle lands.
 This means that we assume DoS vectors from modifying state dependencies e.g. ERC20 permits, token balances or hooks will be managed well.

+For more assumptions / known issues see [known-issues](./known-issues.md).

 ### Core